Indicative conditionals: from three to four values: Concluding remarks and future work

-In this paper we have exclusively dealt with obtaining the twist representation results corresponding to (some of) the introduced logics.
-Starting with a set of three-valued logics of indicative conditionals, we have first studied their twist semantics and then expanded them by adding a new truth-value.
-We have thus obtained new four-element algebras, together with their corresponding logics, whose algebraic semantics we have also examined.
-Nevertheless, some questions of interest for our work have been merely hinted through the preceding pages and, thus, stand in need of further development.
-The most immediate one is, of course, replicating the previous study for the cases of OLg, OLf and CNf\footnote{Also, studying the proper DF extension with a falsity truth-value.
-Note that, by looking at the definition of $\to_\mathsf{DF}$ in twist algebras, similar comments as in the CNf case apply here.}.
-Among the remaining others, we may list:
+The present paper has been concerned with presenting twist representation results for the three-valued logics of indicative conditionals considered, studying notable fragments of these, and with extending the three-valued setting to a four-valued following the intuitions provided by twist-algebras.
+Some central questions have been only touched upon in the preceding pages, and so stand in need of further development.
+We list a few below.

 \paragraph{1.
-Analysis of the presented systems.} It would be desirable to study, for instance, consequences of the presented twist representation results.
-Following the example of \cite{Riv2x,wollic}, one can ask for algebraizability issues or simply having a deeper understanding of the algebraic semantics of the target systems.
-Additionally, it seems natural trying to settle some axiomatizability issues regarding our logics, inspired by the cases from \cite{wollic,tableaux}.
-Here, the methods introduced in \cite{tableaux} could be of help.
-On the other hand, one can ask whether relevant comparisons between the four-valued logics exist, say, regarding their expressive power.
-One could also study possible variations of the main logics in the style of \cite{wollic}.
-Finally, it would be interesting -- mathematically as well as philosophically -- to find some set of formulas that could enable a classification of the target logics by their satisfiability.
+Analyzing the logical systems.} It would be desirable to study consequences of the twist representation results presented here.
+Along the lines of~\cite{Riv2x,wollic}, it would be interesting to establish algebraizability results and, more in general, obtaining a deeper understanding of the algebraic semantics of these systems.
+Axiomatizability issues for our logics also will need to be addressed (as in the papers~\cite{wollic,tableaux}).
+Also following the approach of~\cite{wollic}, one could study possible variations of the logics of interest.
+Comparing the expressive power of the various logics (especially in the four-valued case) also appears to be a promising line to be pursued.
+Lastly, from a mathematical as well as a philosophical point of view, it would be interesting to identify a core set of formulas that could enable a classification of the logics according to whether they satisfy or not the corresponding principles (the numerous examples from~\cite{Cooper1968} could, in this respect, provide a starting point).